Skip To Content

 Ports used by ArcGIS Data Store

-You need to open these ports for all machines in multimachine ArcGIS Server sites and data stores.
+Ports used for communication between machines must be open for all machines in multimachine ArcGIS Server sites and data stores.
 For example, if there are multiple machines in the ArcGIS GIS Server site that acts as the ArcGIS Enterprise hosting server, or if there are multiple machines in federated ArcGIS Server sites, the ports must be open on all machines in each site.
 Similarly, each machine in the data store must have these ports available.

-In some cases, ports need to be left available on the data store machine; in other words, no other app on that machine should be using the port specified.
+Other ports listed below must be left available on the data store machine; in other words, no other app on that machine should be using the port specified.
+No external communication is needed, but a process internal to the data store uses the port.

 • 9876 (TCP)—Internal communication between the hosting ArcGIS Server site and the relational data store occurs through this port, as does some communication between the primary and standby relational data store machines.

-• 50432 (TCP)—This port must be available (free) on relational data store machines when upgrading.
+• 50432 (TCP)—This port must be available (not used by any other application) on relational data store machines when upgrading the relational data store.

 • 29080 (HTTP) and 29081 (HTTPS)—The hosting ArcGIS Server site communicates with the tile cache data store through these ports, and the tile cache data store machines communicate with one another through these ports.